 This boutique hotel in Oslo is in a great location and is one of the top hotels in Central Oslo.
 The apartment comes with a flat-screen TV, kitchen and dining area, and a private bathroom.
-It sleeps 4 and costs about £120 which is a bargain when split between 4 people.
+It sleeps 4 and costs about £120 which is a bargain when splitting between 4 people.

 Hotel Verdandi Oslo

 This super stylish hotel is one of the coolest Oslo budget hotels.
 There’s a TV in every room, a great city room and a private bathroom.
 It also includes a breakfast buffet at the restaurant across the street which is a great way to save money during your trip to Oslo.

 The interior of this hotel is beautiful and it gets great reviews too making it one of the best hotels in Oslo Norway.
 On top of the usual amenities, there’s a rooftop terrace, a hotel gym and a lounge with pinball machines, PlayStation and darts!

 Top things to do in Oslo, Norway on a budget

 If you’re looking for what to do in Oslo then look no further!

 - 2 hour Oslo cycling tour